Continue reading on DataGuidance with:

 8.1.
 Right to be informed

-Pursuant to Article 15 of the Law, data subjects have a right to be informed and the data controller must inform the data subject of:
+Pursuant to Article 15 and Article 16 of the Law, the data controller must inform the data subjects, at the moment of collection of personal data, of:

 - the identity of the data controller and its representative (if any);